RalfMBecker/sorting/README.md

 Implementation of some sort routines.
-Algorithms based on Cormen alt., with counting adjusted for 0-based arrays.
+Algorithms based on Cormen et alt., with counting adjusted for 0-based arrays.

 The algorithms come with helper functions to create arrays of integers: